 One of the best burgers I’ve ever eaten.
 They may be small, but the burgers at Little Big Burger in Portland definitely have a lot of flavour!
 At $3.25 these burgers are a steal and the fries are cooked in truffle oil…need I say more?
 If you’re really hungry, get 2.
 This burger joint also has a good selection of canned beers too.

 What?
 Eat an elephant’s ear?
 Actually elephant ears in Portland are these flat fried dough ears with lots of sugar on them.
 You can find them in street stalls all over Portland!
 This photo was taken at the Portland Saturday Market.

 7. Watch the Street Performers at the Saturday Market

-Every Saturday and Sunday you can head to the weekend arts and crafts market located in Waterfront & Ankeny Parks in historic Old Town-China Town.
+If you’re looking for things to do in Portland on a weekend, every Saturday and Sunday you can head to the weekend arts and crafts market located in Waterfront & Ankeny Parks in historic Old Town-China Town.
 Not only will you find a range of stalls selling local handicrafts and foods, you can also spend hours watching the street entertainers!

 8. Admire the view from City Grill

 Portland City Grill offers brilliant views of the city skyline and the Cascade mountains from the 30th floor.
 Lindsay and I went up there and ordered $5 Cosmopolitans and there’s a great Happy Hour menu!

 Portland is known for its beers and breweries.
 But for a really novel way to try beer, head to Zoo Brew– an annual Microbrew Festival at Oregon Zoo!
 You get to try beers and ciders from lots of different regional breweries, listen to live music and look at the animals!